 I don’t know about you, but in my house, we are running through snacks like crazy.
 I live with two boys (and a dog) so it always feels like the *good stuff* is running low.

 When it comes to quarantining and trying to stay on track diet-wise, sometimes it feels like these two things are in opposition.
 But if you’re like me and trying to make the best of the situation, having smart and conscious snacks is important.
-Here are a few of my personal healthy must-haves for COVID-19 that my family is loving right now:
+Here are a few of my personal healthy quarantine must-haves that my family is loving right now:

 - Kalahari Biltong: I’ve only recently discovered this, but my boys are in love.
 This variety pack comes with four flavors: Original, Garlic, Spicy Peri Peri, and Lime Chili but without all the sugars, fillers, or hidden ingredients of regular jerky.
 It’s also packed with protein (32g!) and is keto and paleo-friendly, plus gluten-free.